AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 ### Department of Applied Theology
 Includes all research into gods and the mechanics by which they operate.

-## Battle Magic
+## School of Battle Magic
 The school of battle magic is the oldest course of study in Foxfire, hailing back to its days as a war college during the Three Kings War.
+The battle mages and other students have a mutual disrespect; the other students see battle mages as unintellectual killers, and the battle mages see the other schools as stuck-up cowards.

 # History
 The academy was founded in 948 BR by [[Cianan of Antir]] to train battlemages during the [[Three Kings War]].
 The central spire was originally the king's personal wizard tower.
 After the war, it quickly transitioned from a military academy to a civilian institution.